Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 Nice!
 The first value is the current $\sqrt{P}$ and the second value is the current tick.

-> Since `--abi-decode` requires full function signature we have to specify "a()" even though we only want to decode function output.
+> Since `--abi-decode` requires a full function signature we have to specify "a()" even though we only want to decode function output.

 ### ABI

-To simplify interaction with contracts, Solidity compiler can output ABI, Application Binary Interface.
+To simplify interaction with contracts, the Solidity compiler can output ABI, Application Binary Interface.

 ABI is a JSON file that contains the description of all public methods and events of a contract.
 The goal of this file is to make it easier to encode function parameters and decode return values.
 To get ABI with Forge, use this command: